-A Simple ™ tool to audit supporter experience readiness
+A Simple ™ tool to audit supporter experience maturity

 At About Loyalty we believe that how people feel drives what they do

 Good experiences lead to improved loyalty and greater value, which means that charities can do more.
 If charities are to improve supporter loyalty, then it must be measured in a way that is robust, meaningful and comparable.

 This is our starting point and over the last 18 months, we have focussed on building the research to measure loyalty and establish these science-based foundations.

 We have of course had many meetings and conversations with all members of The Chase Index, presenting results and creating action plans; helping charities to understand and baseline the measures and drivers and develop action plans to improve supporter loyalty.